althaf-07/curriculum/src/machine_learning.md

 - Scaling models in production
 - Monitoring and maintaining deployed models

+- Data Preparation and Preprocessing
+- Visualizations to Understand Distributions, Correlations, and Outliers

 ### 5. Glossary

 - Difference between Machine Learning Algorithm and Machine Learning Model